×

 What is Tax residency certificate (TRC)

-A Tax residency certificate (TRC) , is a document issued by the tax authorities of the country of the Non-resident, affirming that the NR is a resident of that country for the tax year in question for DTAA applicability, and is eligible to claim the benefit of the Tax Treaty .
+A Tax residency certificate (TRC) , is a document issued by the tax authorities of a country, affirming that the applicant (whether an individual or a company) is a resident of that country , for a given tax year .
+It serves as a proof that the applicant is entitled to the benefit of Tax Treaty of that country.

 Importance of Tax Residency Certificate

-To claim the benefits of DTAA, a taxpayer has to obtain Tax Residency Certificate (TRC) from the Government of the country or specified territory of his residency.
+To claim the benefits of DTAA in foreign country, a taxpayer has to obtain Tax Residency Certificate (TRC) from the Government of India.

 Types of Income covered

-An assessee, who is a non-resident, and intends to claim the benefit of DTAA between India and his country of residence, shall not be entitled to claim any relief under such agreement unless a certificate of his being a resident in any country outside India or specified territory outside India, is obtained by him from the Government of that country or specified territory.
+A person who is a resident of India, and intends to claim the benefit of DTAA between India and a foreign country , shall not be entitled to claim any relief under such agreement unless he obtains a TRC in India .

-How to Obtain a Tax Residence Certificate – Form 10FA
+How to Obtain a Tax Residence Certificate from Indian Government – Form 10FA

-An assessee who is a resident of India , can apply to the Assessing Officer for a Tax Residency Certificate in Form No. 10FA under rule 21AB t, o claim relief under a DTAA.
+An assessee who is a resident of India , can apply to the Assessing Officer for a Tax Residency Certificate in Form No. 10FA under rule 21AB .
 The Assessing Officer shall give the assessee a certificate of residency in Form No – 10FB upon receipt of an application and after being satisfied on the particulars mentioned therein.

 TRC for Non-Resident Taxpayer

-A Taxpayer who is a Non-Resident as per the Indian Income Tax Law, may obtain a TRC from the government of the country or the specified territory of which he is a resident.
-The following details must be there at the time of application of TRC :-
+A Taxpayer who is a Non-Resident as per the Indian Income Tax Law, may obtain a TRC from the Government of the country or the specified territory of which he is a resident.
+The following details must be included in the TRC :-

 • Taxpayer’s name;